Arnold Hano: Career

-That summer, Hano was employed as a copy boy by the New York Daily News.
-Once his sports background was established, Hano's duties were expanded accordingly.
-Accompanying the News photographer to sporting events, he was now tasked with providing captions for those shots he brought back to the office, thus affording the nineteen-year-old undreamt of opportunities to chronicle baseball history.
+That summer, Hano was employed as a copy boy by the New York Daily News: Accompanying the News photographer to sporting events, he provided captions for those shots chosen to be published.
 Hano wrote almost 70 years later:

 I'm the luckiest fan in the history of the world.
 When I was a copy boy at the Daily News, I was sitting in the Ebbetts Field press box when that ball got away from Mickey Owen.

-Interrupted in these endeavors by the United States' entry into World War II, Hano followed his brother into the armed forces in 1942 (Alfred, to the Air Force; Arnold, the Army), eventually serving in an artillery battalion of the Seventh Infantry Division, participating in the Aleutian Islands Campaign and later landing in the first wave on Kwajalein Atoll.
-Shortly after that battle, informed that his brother was missing in action on a mission over Germany, Hano successfully applied to be commissioned as an infantry officer at Fort Benning, thus allowing him to be deployed to the European Theater, where he hoped to find his brother.
-However, before this plan could be realized, the war ended and Alfred's remains were recovered.
+After the US entered World War II, Hano followed his brother into the armed forces in 1942, Alfred to the Air Force and Arnold to the Army.
+He served in an artillery battalion of the Seventh Infantry Division, participating in the Aleutian Islands Campaign and later landing in the first wave on Kwajalein Atoll.
+Informed that his brother was missing in action on a mission over Germany, Hano successfully applied to be commissioned as an infantry officer at Fort Benning, allowing him to be deployed to the European Theater where he hoped to find his brother.
+Before this plan could be realized, the war ended and Alfred's remains were recovered.

-After his discharge, Hano returned to New York and a career in book publishing, first as managing editor with Bantam (1947–49), then as editor-in-chief with Lion Books (1949–54).
-In the latter capacity, Hano served as editor for, among others, novelists C. M. Kornbluth, David Goodis, David Karp and Jim Thompson.
-Thompson, in particular, would benefit from Hano's input and support, which sparked an unprecedented period of productivity.
+After his discharge, Hano returned to New York to a career in book publishing, first as managing editor with Bantam (1947–49), then as editor-in-chief with Lion Books (1949–54), working with novelists C. M. Kornbluth, David Goodis, David Karp and particularly Jim Thompson, whose productivity thrived under Hano's guidance.

-It was during this period, specifically August 1951, that Hano debuted as an author with the baseball-themed young adult novel, The Big Out, described by The New York Times' reviewer Ralph Adams Brown as "one of the most thrilling sports novels this reviewer has ever read."
+In 1951, Hano debuted as an author with the baseball-themed young adult novel, The Big Out, described by The New York Times' reviewer Ralph Adams Brown as "one of the most thrilling sports novels this reviewer has ever read."